danangsw/nodejs-docker-basic/README.md

 # nodejs-docker-basic

-This project we will create an application of a static website that uses the [Express](https://expressjs.com/) framework and [Bootstrap](https://getbootstrap.com/).
+With project we will create an application of a static website that uses the [Express](https://expressjs.com/) framework and [Bootstrap](https://getbootstrap.com/).

 Then we will use the [Docker](https://www.docker.com/) platform to create an `application image`.
 Then we will package and run the application as `containers` using that image and push in to [Docker Hub](https://hub.docker.com/) for future use.
 Finally, we will pull the stored image from the Docker Hub repository and build another container, demonstrating how we re-create and scale the application.